usnistgov/SpectrumBrowser/devel/requirements/README.md

-<h1> Deploy system locally using install_stack.sh and Makefile </h1>
+<h2> Installing requirements </h2>

+  Install python dependencies.

+        pip -r requirements.txt

+<h2> Detailed instructions for developers </h2>

-Note: It is recommended that you use the fab install procedure in ../devel/deploy.
+Note: It is recommended that you use the fab install procedure in (devel/deploy)[../devel/deploy]

 ```bash
 # Clone the SpectrumBrowser repo. /opt will be the preferred location for deployment systems